- Unit Code & NameCT3795B Salvation Today

 - DescriptionThis unit will explore contemporary concepts of salvation with a particular focus on the relationship between theology and mission.
 It will include an examination of key biblical and theological sources which have contributed to the development of several modern soteriologies and offer constructive responses.

-The unit will explore the significance of these concepts of salvation in relation to a range of issues including: social service, justice, evangelism and interfaith dialogue.
+The unit will explore the significance of these concepts of salvation in relation to a range of issues including: ecology, social service, justice, evangelism and interfaith dialogue.

 - FieldC - Christian Thought and History

 - DisciplineCT - Systematic Theology

 - Semester1, 2020

 - Delivery ModeMixed Mode

 - DateClasses will be held on three consecutive days Tuesday, Wednesday and Thursday from 24 to 26 March 9.00am to 3.00pm